oasis-tcs/odata-specs/README.md

 This additional syntax is resolved with the Node.js module [`lib/number.js`](lib/number.js).

-Run `node lib/server` to start a Node.js server and access the HTML pages at, for example, `http://localhost/odata-aggr`.
+Run `npm start` to start a Node.js server and access the HTML pages at, for example, `http://localhost/odata-aggr`.